gpospelov/BornAgain/Doc/Sphinx/documentation/installation/installation_unix_detailed.rst

 Compilation process invoked by the command ``make`` lasts about 10 min for an average laptop of 2012 edition.
-On multi-core machines the compilation can be decreased by invoking command make with the parameter ''make -j[N]'', where N is the number of cores.
+On multi-core machines the compilation can be decreased by invoking command make with the parameter ``make -j[N]``, where N is the number of cores.

 Running functional tests is an optional but recommended step.
 Command ``make check`` will compile several additional tests and run them one by one.
 Every tests contains